 If you live in the Northern District your water bill is due by the 5th of the month and a late fee is added after the 5th.
 We start reading meters on the 5th of each month.

 If you live in the Southern District your water bill is due on the 20th of the month and a late fee is added after the 20th.
 We start reading meters on the 20th of each month.

 The Northern District has two wells, a booster pump station and two elevated tanks with 200,000 gallons capacity each.

 The Southern District has two wells and three elevated tanks with 200,000 gallons capacity each.

 The Hertford County Rural Water System has 328 miles of water lines made up of 2”, 3”, 4”, 6”, 8”, 10”and 12”pipe of which 1% is ductile iron and 99% is PVC (SDR 21).

 Hertford County Rural Water is as its name implies a rural water system.
 We do not furnish water to municipalities except in an emergency situation.
 We are interconnected with the town of Ahoskie, Murfreesboro, Cofield, Winton and Union water systems.

-We take eight Bacteriological samples each month as mandated by the State.
+We take nine Bacteriological samples each month as mandated by the State.